lewdavidson/Arctic-Wild/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details This proaject was made by two students at Epicodus.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details This project was made by two students at Epicodus.